rcc-uchicago/submit/README.md

 * dist/fonts/glyphicons-halflings-regular.ttf
 * dist/fonts/glyphicons-halflings-regular.wof

-To run the server, first install modules initialize with this command: npm init
+To run the server, first initialize with this command: npm init
+Make sure the dependencies include "good" and "hapi".
+You will only have to initialize once.
 To finally run the server, type in the following command: node server.js

 The host IP address is currently set to midway-login2.